shield-9/two-factor-phone/README.md

 ## Installation

-1. Upload the `two-factor-sms` folder to the `/wp-content/plugins/` directory.
+1. Upload the `two-factor-phone` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enter Twilio API key and your numbers at profile screen.